-Rajasthan HC to hear at 1pm tomorrow dissident Congress MLAs' amended plea against disqualification
+Rajasthan HC puts off hearing dissident Congress MLAs' amended plea till Friday 1 pm

 Jaipur, July 16: A division bench of the Rajasthan High Court will hear on Friday at 1pm a amended petition filed by Sachin Pilot and 18 other dissident leaders, challenging notices from the Speaker over a Congress move to disqualify them from the state assembly.